 Choose Equine Therapy First, Don’t Make it a Last Resort!

 “Your greatest fears are created by your imagination.
 Don’t give in to them.”
-Winston Churchill

 Sometimes it is necessary for humans to seek therapy.
 Therapy being defined as “the treatment of mental or psychological disorders by psychological means”.
-In that case, our licensed mental health professionals (LPC, LMSW, PhD) partner with trained and certified equine professionals to provide services to clients who are dealing with the symptoms of past traumas that often include anxiety, depression, eating disorders, post-traumatic stress, attachment disorders, situational stress, loss of a loved one, divorce or anything that causes a disruption in the ability to sleep, concentrate or in general thrive mentally, physically, socially, vocationally and spiritually.
+In that case, our licensed mental health professionals (LPC, LMSW, PhD) partner with trained and certified equine specialists to provide services to clients who are dealing with the symptoms of past traumas that often include anxiety, depression, eating disorders, post-traumatic stress, attachment disorders, situational stress, loss of a loved one, divorce or anything that causes a disruption in the ability to sleep, concentrate or in general thrive mentally, physically, socially, vocationally and spiritually.

 Our services include cognitive behavioral therapy, EMDR and many other methods recognized throughout the world for their efficacy in the treatment of psychological disorders.
 This is “real” therapy that is experiential, meaning that our clients actually experience instant authentic feedback, in a safe setting that provides the opportunity for the creation of new nuero-pathways in their brains.
 It is not a band-aid, a role-play or a quick fix.
 Activities taking place during therapy sessions are specifically targeted to therapeutic goals which are set during intake sessions and are re-evaluated throughout the process.
-Often our therapy teams work in tandem with Psychiatrists and other mental health professionals.
+Often therapy teams work in tandem with Psychiatrists and other mental health professionals.

 “The True Self is not our creation, but God’s.
 It is the self we are in our depths.
 It is our capacity for divinity and transcendence.” – Sue Monk Kidd